< Back

 In straight-line reversion, the full adjustment factor is still taken in Year 1.
 However, for the remaining years in the contractual term, only a portion of the adjustment factor is applied.
 In this scenario, the 0.60% adjustment factor is divided by 5 years (the contractual term) to arrive at a 0.12% reduction of the adjustment factor each year.
 This means that, all things being equal, this will result in a higher allowance for credit losses than the immediate reversion method.

-Remember, ASC 326 is not meant to be a prescriptive standard.
+Remember, ASC 326 is not a prescriptive standard.
 It allows for a lot of flexibility to allow entities to choose the methodology that best reflects the pools of financial assets they have on the books.
 Collecting the right data, documenting your methodology, and applying the guidance consistently are key to achieving a sound, GAAP-compliant allowance for credit losses.
-Looking to stay up to date with all the discussions regarding CECL implementation?
-Make sure you check out the FASB’s TRG page.
+Check out this post to learn more about the different methods to estimate current expected credit losses or our Impairment of Financial Assets topic page.

 Want to learn more about CECL and how it may impact your industry?
-Check out our online course, or better yet, talk to us to schedule a CECL workshop for your company or accounting firm today.
+Check out our online course, Credit Losses: Introduction to the CECL Model, or better yet, talk to us to schedule a CECL workshop for your company or accounting firm today.

 About GAAP Dynamics